Home » Wellness » Personal care » How to Clean the Tongue Properly at Home

 A clean tongue is crucial for good dental health and can significantly impact your overall well-being.
 Did you know that bacteria on the tongue cause up to 90% of bad breath?

-That’s right; simply brushing your teeth may not be enough to combat bad breath.
+That’s right; simply brushing your teeth may not be enough to combat oral problems.
 Bacteria and food particles can accumulate on the tongue’s surface, leading to bad breath, gum disease, and tooth decay.
+That’s why learning how to clean the tongue is just as important.

 A woman's open mouth with tongue out.